HUMAN Project · CERV-2023-EQUAL · Youth Leader RoadMap

 Who is a "changemaker"?

-A changemaker is someone who identifies social problems and acts to solve them innovatively.
-You don't need to be famous or have significant resources — just the will to act and the ability to inspire others to join you.
-Young changemakers exist everywhere: in schools, neighbourhoods, youth groups and associations.
+A changemaker is anyone who takes initiative to deal with a problem, causing a positive change.
+You don't need to be famous or have significant resources — young people are true agents of change, everywhere: in schools, neighbourhoods, youth groups and associations.

 What does "change" mean?